lherna/restaurant_revenue_prediction/README.md

 As part of a course final project, I cleaned and analyzed a set of dataset(s), both the training set and the test set, that contained restaurant information used to predict the potential revenue through a linear regression.

-Beginning with the information provided by Kaggle (https://www.kaggle.com/c/restaurant-revenue-prediction/data), the training set was explored to see what kind of insights were provided.
+Beginning with the information provided by <a href="https://www.kaggle.com/c/restaurant-revenue-prediction/data">Kaggle</a>, the training set was explored to see what kind of insights were provided.

 <p align="center">
   <img src="https://github.com/lherna/restaurant_revenue_prediction/blob/main/img/RR_prob.png" title="rr_intro">